magic/core/example/pages/index.md

 ### Broken link tests:

-the following links are broken, and it's intentional for magic to warns us on every rebuild.
+the following links are broken, and it's intentional for magic to warn us on every rebuild.

 * [redirect link](https://magic.github.io/core)
 * [broken link](https://expect-error)